Todd Duncan (author)

-According to CNN, Duncan is "the Tony Robbins of the mortgage industry."
-He is the author of 17 books, including the New York Times Bestsellers Time Traps: Proven Strategies for Swamped Sales People and High Trust Selling: Make More Money In Less Time with Less Stress.
-His newest book, The $6,000 Egg: The 10 New Golden Rules for Customer Service deals with fostering client loyalty and generating sales referrals.
+Duncan is the author of 17 books, including the New York Times bestsellers Time Traps: Proven Strategies for Swamped Sales People and High Trust Selling: Make More Money In Less Time with Less Stress.
+His book The $6,000 Egg: The 10 New Golden Rules for Customer Service focuses on customer loyalty and referral-based growth.

-Duncan was listed in the top one-percent of the industry by the time he was age 27.
-In 1992 he founded The Duncan Group.
-Duncan is also host of the annual Sales Mastery event, which has been running for 24 years.
+Duncan was listed in the top one percent of the mortgage industry by the time he was age 27.

+Duncan is also the host of the annual Sales Mastery event, a professional development conference focused on sales performance, leadership, and personal growth.